Black and white image of girl sat down writing on a notepad. Cover image for CV mistake blog.

 Whether you’ve started actively looking for work or just ‘seeing what’s out there 👀’, you’ve probably dusted off your old CV and realised it’s not quite fit for purpose…

 Once you finally put pen to paper, you might be grappling with decisions on what to put in and what to leave out.
-Here’s some sage advice, courtesy of Alex, one of the Principal Consultants.
+Here’s some sage advice, courtesy of the Revoco team!

 Our top 10 CV mistakes to avoid